dotnet/docs/docs/standard/modernize-with-azure-and-containers/conclusions.md

 - A Docker container is becoming the standard unit of deployment for any server-based application or service.

-- For production environments, you should use an orchestrator (like Kubernetes) to host scalable Containers­­–based applications.
+- For production environments, you should use an orchestrator (like Kubernetes) to host scalable containers­­–based applications.

 - Azure VMs hosting containers are a fast and simple way to create small Dev/Test environments in the cloud.